-Phase IV: Return to Sport Goals Continue to increase the intensity of training.
-Increase specificity of training - sport-specific.
-Progress movements geared toward speed, power, and function based upon sport and position requirements.
+Phase V: Return to Sport Goals Progress movements geared toward speed, power, and function based upon sport and position requirements.
 Incorporate reactive functional balance activities that require athlete to react to changing environment of their particular sport.
-Re-integrate into team activities Suggested Exercises Increase repetitions, resistance, and speed of movement of earlier phases and in multi-planar movements as athlete now reacts to changing demands of the environment, plus: Cutting/Pivoting Movements should be in a graded manner, starting with activities that have lower cognitive load at lower speeds and progressing to more anticipatory activities at higher speeds - Introductory (planned 30° cut, planned forward to backward running, etc.) - Intermediate (planned 45° cut, reactive forward to backward running, etc.) - Advanced (reactive 90° cut, mirror drills with partner, etc.) Power/Rate of Force Development (RFD) Important to focus on increasing speed of exercises at this stage, as athlete is normalizing overall strength but will likely be lacking proper RFD for sport activities Bridge Program Connect athlete with qualified sports performance personnel 2 to 3 days per week to work on speed, agility, and functional performance within their respective sport Sprinting Progression Utilize a program focused on progression of sprinting volume and intensity - Find example program attached/online Frequency & Duration 1-2x weekly formal PT, 2-4x weekly exercises with athletic trainer/coach/home Progression Criteria - Must see MD for full clearance to return to competitive sports.
+Re-integrate into team activities Suggested Exercises Increase repetitions, resistance, and speed of movement of earlier phases and in multi-planar movements as athlete now reacts to changing demands of the environment, plus: Cutting/Pivoting Movements should be in a graded manner, starting with activities that have lower cognitive load at lower speeds and progressing to more anticipatory activities at higher speeds - Introductory (planned 30° cut, planned forward to backward running, etc.) - Intermediate (planned 45° cut, reactive forward to backward running, etc.) - Advanced (reactive 90° cut, mirror drills with partner, etc.) Power/Rate of Force Development (RFD) Important to focus on increasing speed of exercises at this stage, as athlete is normalizing overall strength but will likely be lacking proper RFD for sport activities Bridge Program Connect athlete with qualified sports performance personnel 2 to 3 days per week to work on speed, agility, and functional performance within their respective sport Sprinting Progression Utilize a program focused on progression of sprinting volume and intensity Frequency & Duration 1-2x weekly formal PT, 2-4x weekly exercises with athletic trainer/coach/home Progression Criteria Must see MD for full clearance to return to competitive sports.
 Return to sport testing including strength and motion analysis will be performed prior to this visit.
 Our primary goal of return to sport testing is to prevent reinjury to the surgical knee AND injury to the other knee.
 In young athletes, the risk of another injury to their knee on return to sport can be as high as 30-40%.
 However, that injury rate after they have been documented as PASSING all return to sport criteria is 5%.
 Half of all new or re-injuries occur within the first ~70 practices and games, because people just aren't ready.